Exploring the legacy of one of horror’s great commercial coups

 Mrs. Voorhees: [high voice] Kill her, Mommy!
 Kill her!
 Don’t let her get away, Mommy!
 Don’t let her live!

 Mrs. Voorhees: I won’t, Jason.
 I won’t!

-As an exercise in slasher filmmaking, the original Friday the 13th is streets ahead of the majority of sequels, but in spite of their shameless lack of artistry, those Jason-led instalments are more distinctive.
-With Jason Voorhees, Paramount created a marquee attraction who would outlive the era that made him; while the slasher movie soon became old hat, Jason was able to survive based on star appeal and absurd gimmickry.
-Halloween and A Nightmare On Elm Street would both tread similarly farcical ground as the genre cackled its way to early ’90s inanity, and each would prove just as successful.
-Still, ask anyone for their favourite instalment from each of those two and the vast majority would say the original.
+As an exercise in slasher filmmaking, the original Friday the 13th is streets ahead of the majority of sequels, but in spite of their shameless lack of artistry, those Jason-led instalments are much more distinctive.
+With Jason, Paramount created a marquee attraction who would outlive the era that made him.
+Halloween and A Nightmare On Elm Street would both tread similarly farcical ground as the genre lurched towards early-90s inanity, but ask anyone for their favourite instalment and the vast majority would say the original.
 Conversely, nothing divides opinion quite like the Friday the 13th Franchise.
 Ask fans to give you their favourite instalment and see how surprised you are by their answer.
 This was proven by our own series ranking.
 Our readers may not have agreed with the final order, but there were no complaints either, even when the original Friday the 13th came in at a lowly fifth.
-This was a decision that was made based on factors other than standards of filmmaking, and those who are familiar with the series understood exactly why.
+This decision was based on factors other than standards of filmmaking, and those who are familiar with the series will understand exactly why.